at0g/nunjucks-filter-loader/readme.md

 ### sync vs async file operations

-If a callback function is provided as the second parameter to configure, then the file read operations will be made asynchronously.
+If a callback function is provided as the second parameter to configure, then file read operations will be made asynchronously.

 ```
 var filters = require('nunjucks-filter-loader');